Lexias dirtea

 Photo taken at Doi Suthep-Pui National Park, Chiang Mai, Thailand ♂ 400m a.s.l.

-Fairly widespread through the region although I have only seen it once.
+Lexias dirtea is fairly widespread throughout the region although I have only personally seen it once.
 It is uncommon in many places but may be common locally.
 It is sexually dimorphic and the sexes look quite different to each other.
 It is almost impossible to distinguish from its more common sister species, L.pardalis, unless you can get close enough to see the tips of the antennae which are black in dirtea and orange in pardalis.
-Multivoltine with several broods per annum.
+There is also much seasonal, individual, and geographic variation in the appearance of this species.The species is multivoltine with several broods per annum.
 Further study of this species is much needed.

 Synonyms and previously used names: Euthalia dirtea, Papilio dirtea, Adolias dirtea, Euthalia acutipenna, Lexias pandita, Euthalia eleanor